Time in Indonesia: Current usage

 These time zones have existed in their present form since 1 January 1988.

-The history of time divisions
+History

 Early timekeeping

 The first regulation of time was implemented in 1908 at the request of the Staatsspoorwegen Dutch railway company in Java during the time of the Dutch East Indies.
 The time in Central Java was set at 12 minutes later than the capital, Batavia, which used GMT +7 hours.
 This regulation, which came into effect on 1 May 1908, applied only to Java and Madura.
 Time in the rest of the archipelago remained unregulated.

 Ten years later, on 22 February 1918, time in Padang, Sumatra was set at 39 minutes ahead of Central Java, while time in Palembang was set at 8 hours and 20 minutes ahead of Greenwich Mean Time.
 Then, on 1 January 1924, times for various locations were set as follows: